Clinical nurse consultants are field experts who coordinate and lead nursing care.

 In Tasmania, a Clinical Nurse Consultant is defined as "a nurse who coordinates the delivery of care in a clinical unit and may provide direct care to selected patients/clients with complex care requirements and is accountable for standards of nursing care in a clinical unit."
 This position falls under Registered Nurse Level 3, which also includes Nurse Manager and Staff Development Nurse.

-Tasmania also offers the position of Assistant Director of Nursing - Clinical (RN Level 4), which is "a nurse who is responsible for the formulation, coordination and direction of policies for clinical nursing practice and is accountable for the standards of nursing care in an assigned number of clinical units."
+Tasmania also includes the position of Assistant Director of Nursing - Clinical (Registered Nurse Level 4), which is "a nurse who is responsible for the formulation, coordination and direction of policies for clinical nursing practice and is accountable for the standards of nursing care in an assigned number of clinical units."

 Australian Capital Territory

-The ACT defines a CNC as "an employee who is registered with the ACT Nursing and Midwifery Board and is responsible for the quality of clinical nursing care provided in a ward, clinical unit, or to a specified group of patients/clients."
+In the ACT, a Clinical Nurse Consultant (CNC) is defined as an employee who is registered with the ACT Nursing and Midwifery Board and is responsible for the quality of clinical nursing care provided in a ward, clinical unit, or to a specified group of patients or clients.

 Northern Territory